Shabir Ally

-Shabir Ally is a Canadian Islamic preacher and religious scholar.
-As of 2020 he was the President of the Islamic Information & Dawah Centre International in Toronto.
-He is best known for his contextual interpretation of the Qur'anic verses, and justification in similar expressions within the Christian Bible.
-A study concluded that Ally has contributed to the da’wah field by adopting preaching methods targeted at both the Muslim population and the non-Muslim population.
+Shabir Ally (born 1953) is a Guyanese-Canadian Islamic scholar.
+As of 2020, he was President of the Islamic Information & Dawah Centre International in Toronto.
+He promotes a contextual interpretation of Qur'anic verse, and justification of them in similar expressions within the Christian Bible.

+Ally performs dawah by adopting preaching methods targeted at both the Muslim population and the non-Muslim population.